JuliaDatabases/Redis.jl/ROADMAP.md

 Redis is an amazing tool, and there is a lot that can be done with it.
 This roadmap is about some of the features that I would like to include in Julia's Redis module.
 The inspiration comes from my experience deploying Redis in a number of production projects and other Redis packages I have used extensively like Node's Ioredis.
 The order is random, and there is some overlap.

-    * Stream scanning (in process)
-        - in order to simplify coding of key scans
-        - any time you retrieve a data structure that contains a lot of elements, you could end up blocking
-        - Asynchronous processing
-        - Events integration
     * Native parsing using libhiredis (in process)
         - provide an optional high speed reply parser
     * Extend testing and benchmarking